 Madrid City Passes

 If you want to enjoy Madrid to the full, purchase a city pass and experience Madrid hassle-free.
 City passes allow free entry to the most important sights and museums in Madrid.
 With a city pass in hand, you save time and money.
 A city pass is often cheaper than single tickets and there is no waiting in line because you will skip the line at popular attractions.
-Select the pass that suits you best: Madrid City Pass, Madrid iVenture Card or Madrid Art Walk Pass.
+Select the pass that suits you best: Madrid City Pass or Madrid Art Walk Pass.
 City passes are easily booked online in advance.

 City Passes at a glance: